 What can I learn by being a Documenter...

-A lot about cities!
-What is Chicago's City Council talking about this week?
+A lot about the place where you live!
+What is your City Council talking about this week?
 What are Local School Councils, and what community power do they have?
 What neighborhood is the police department doing outreach in?
 Who governs our water?

 Our Documenters program is a critical component in City Bureau’s mission to bridge the ideals of civic journalism with the economic and political realities in which it exists.
 In short, Documenters democratize news & information at the local level.